douglasgscofield/nestedRanksTest/README.md

 ---------

 The principle function is `nestedRanksTest()`, with two interfaces.
-The formula interface allows specification of quantitative measures, treatments, and group membership using formula syntax.
+The formula interface is perhaps the simplest to use.
+It allows specification of quantitative measures, treatments and group membership using R's familiar formula syntax.
+Treat group membership as a random factor or grouping variable by using `"|"`;

 ```R
 data(woodpecker_multiyear)